jdugan6240/kak-gradle/README.md

 - gradle - Executes any arbitrary gradle command in a terminal.
 - gradle-init - Initializes a gradle project in the current working directory, if one doesn't exist already.
 - gradle-wrapper - Generates the gradle wrapper files.
+This accepts arguments as the "gradle wrapper" command would.
 - gradle-projects - Lists the subprojects of the current gradle project, if any.
 - gradle-tasks - Shows the possible tasks that can be performed.
 - gradle-dependencies - Shows a tree view of the dependencies in the current gradle project.